 If a relative or friend is having difficulty making decisions it is frustrating if you can’t help them.
 If the person has made a power of attorney to let you make decisions for them, you might have to register it before you can help them.
 If the person made an Enduring Power of Attorney you will have to register it when you believe they are starting to lose their ability to make financial decisions.

-You will have to tell certain people when you apply for registration, this is normally the Donor and members of their family.
+You may have to tell certain people when you apply for registration, this is normally the Donor and members of their family.
 You also have to apply to the OPG and might need a doctor to give a report about the person’s ability to make financial decisions.
 Our Power of Attorney specialists can guide you through the application making the progress simpler for you, and stress free.